juepi/ESP-Mini-Base/README.md

 ## Note on MOSFET usage

 If you are switching a device through one of the 3 installed N-Channel MOSFETs, make sure that the switched device does **not have any reference to the input voltage GND** of the ESP-Mini-Base (in example through a data connection like I2C etc.).
 Chances are high to see magic smoke leaving your setup if you fail to use suitable galvanic isolation (beside the fact that the "switched" device probably won't power off at all)!
+The MOSFETs have been tested fine with 5kHz PWM, so they should work for dimming RGB LED strips in example.
+Keep an eye on the overall current running through the FETs, more than 5A should be tested thoroughly before placing it into production.

 ## Pictures